Universal intrinsic higher-rank spin Hall effect

 where $\bm{c}_{j,k}$ is some real vector so that the structure constant of the SU(2) subalgebra is maintained.

+Similar as the main text for the rank-2 SHE, Hamiltonians for realizing different ranks of SHEs can be constructed using the SOC based on such SU(2) subgroups.
+Since the Cartan subalgebra is complete up to a constant, this configuration implies that there must be a non-vanishing rank-2 spin current.
+Such a completeness also guarantees that a rank-$n$ SHE can always be defined.

-{\emph{Experimental realization}}.
-In this section, we discuss the experimental scheme for realizing required STM coupling for rank-2 SHE in a pseudospin-1 fermionic cold gas.
+{\emph{S4: Experimental realization of STMC}}.
+In this section, we discuss the experimental scheme for realizing required spin-tensor-momentum coupling for rank-2 SHE in a pseudospin-1 fermionic cold gas.
 Both laser configuration and level diagram are illustrated in Fig.~\ref{figExp} with more details.
-As 2D SO coupling has been realized in both bosonic and fermionic cold-atom platforms \cite{WuZ2016,HuangLH2016}, the proposed experimental scheme can be readily implemented with the state-of-art experimental technologies.
+As 2D spin-orbit coupling has been realized in both bosonic and fermionic cold-atom platforms \cite{WuZ2016,HuangLH2016,LiuXJ2014}, the proposed experimental scheme can be readily implemented with the state-of-art experimental technologies.

-In Fig.~\ref{figExp}(a), two beams (red) are incident from both $x$ and $z$ directions and reflected by two mirrors to form standing waves $\bm{E}_{2x}=\hat{z}E_{2x}e^{i(\varphi_{2x}+\varphi _{2z}+\varphi _{L})/2}\cos (k_{0}x+\alpha )$ and $\bm{E}_{2z}= \hat{x}E_{2z}e^{i(\varphi _{2x}+\varphi _{2z}+\varphi _{L})/2}\cos (k_{0}z+\beta )$, where $E_{2x(z)}$ is field strength, $\varphi _{2x(z)}$ is the initial phase, $\varphi _{L}=k_{0}K$ is the phase picked up from optical path $K$ and $\alpha (\beta )=(\varphi _{2x(z)}-\varphi _{2z(x)}-\varphi _{L})/2$.
-Another two laser beams (blue and green) are incident in $z$ direction as plane waves $\bm{E}_{1(3)z}=\hat{x}E_{1(3)z}e^{i(k_{0}z+ \varphi _{1(3)})}$ and $\bm{E}_{1(3)x}=\hat{z}E_{1(3)x}e^{i(-k_{0}x+\varphi _{1(3)}+\varphi _{L}-\delta \varphi _{L1(3)})}$ with the initial phases $ \varphi _{1(3)}$ and relative phases $\delta \varphi _{L1(3)}=(\omega _{2}-\omega _{1(3)})K/c$.
+In Fig.~\ref{figExp}(a), two beams (red) are incident from both $x$ and $z$ directions and reflected by two mirrors to form standing waves $\bm{E}_{2x}= \hat{z}E_{2x}e^{i(\varphi_{2x}+\varphi _{2z}+\varphi _{L})/2}\cos (k_{0}x+\alpha )$ and $\bm{E}_{2z}=\hat{x}E_{2z}e^{i(\varphi _{2x}+\varphi _{2z}+\varphi _{L})/2}\cos (k_{0}z+\beta )$, where $E_{2x(z)}$ is field strength, $\varphi _{2x(z)}$ is the initial phase, $\varphi _{L}=k_{0}K$ is the phase picked up from optical path $K$ and $\alpha (\beta )=(\varphi _{2x(z)}-\varphi _{2z(x)}-\varphi _{L})/2$.
+Another two laser beams (blue and green) are incident in $z$ direction as plane waves $\bm{E}_{1(3)z}=\hat{ x}E_{1(3)z}e^{i(k_{0}z+\varphi _{1(3)})}$ and $\bm{E}_{1(3)x}=\hat{z} E_{1(3)x}e^{i(-k_{0}x+\varphi _{1(3)}+\varphi _{L}-\delta \varphi _{L1(3)})}$ with the initial phases $\varphi _{1(3)}$ and relative phases $\delta \varphi _{L1(3)}=(\omega _{2}-\omega _{1(3)})K/c$.

-A similar scheme has been studied in our previous work \cite{HouJ2018}, where a low-energy Hamiltonian $k_zF_x+k_xF_y$ has been realized.
+A similar scheme has been studied in our previous work \cite{HouJ2018}, where a low-energy Hamiltonian $k_{z}F_{x}+k_{x}F_{y}$ has been realized.
 Such a model describes a rank-1 SHE as we have discussed in the main text.
 The standing-wave laser will induce a spin-independent lattice potential in this case

 where $V_{0x(z)}$ are constants.
-The Raman coupling between $\left|+1\right\rangle$ and $\left|0\right\rangle$ can be written as
+The Raman coupling between $\left\vert +1\right\rangle $ and $\left\vert 0\right\rangle $ can be written as

 where the effective Rabi frequency is